FulfilledCovenant/CovEngineV2/README.md

 > [!IMPORTANT]
 > All builds are tested on windows 10, all tweaks should work for 11.
-Do NOT use the spoofing feature on windows 11, and if you use a controller I would NOT use this optimizer.
+Do NOT use the spoofing feature on windows 11, and if you use a controller I would NOT use the fastflags.
 # CovEngineV2

 CovEngineV2 is an open source project that aims to optimize your PC for gaming performance.